Farming & Food

 Some farmers are diversifying to find new ways of using the land – developing tourism facilities and other enterprises, such as business workspaces.
 Others are concentrating on their farming and finding ways to improve their income, for example by farming rare breeds, or producing their own boxed meat.

-To ensure the Forest of Bowland continues to thrive as a living landscape, farmers, landowners and visitors need to work closely with the AONB to conserve nature in Bowland.
+To ensure the Forest of Bowland continues to thrive as a living landscape, farmers, landowners and visitors need to work closely with the National Landscape to conserve nature in Bowland.

 Find a directory of artisan food producers in the Forest of Bowland here